ElementsProject/lightning/doc/lightningd-config.5.md

 automatically by a plugin that implements the appropriate logic for your needs.
 The default behavior is to not contribute funds.

+* **experimental-splicing**

+  Specifying this enables support for the splicing protocol ([bolt][bolt] #863), allowing both parties to dynamically adjust the size a channel.
+These changes can be built interactively using PSBT and combined with other channel actions including dual fund, additional channel splices, or generic transaction activity.
+The operations will be bundled into a single transaction.
+The channel will remain active while awaiting splice confirmation, however you can only spend the smaller of the prior channel balance and the new one.

 * **experimental-websocket-port**=*PORT*

   Specifying this enables support for accepting incoming WebSocket